Responding to Law Enforcement Agencies

 LINE Transparency Report

-It is essential for us to provide transparency in how often we receive and respond to requests from law enforcement in order to protect the privacy of LINE users strictly and fulfill our social responsibility as the service provider of LINE.
+It is essential for us to provide transparency in how often we receive and respond to requests from law enforcement in order to protect the privacy of LINE users and fulfill our social responsibility as a service provider.

 We will continually implement new initiatives that will enhance the transparency of how we treat and handle user information.